 If you’re ready to start creating a play area inspired by the world of nature, there are a few things you will want to keep in mind:

-Laws require all public and commercial playgrounds to be ADA compliant, but inclusive playgrounds go beyond accessibility.
-While accessible playgrounds can be accessed by children with mobility challenges and other conditions, inclusive playgrounds are designed to allow all children to use most of the equipment.
-Inclusive playgrounds ensure there are no “cool” pieces of equipment which are not accessible to the majority of children.
+Laws require that all public and commercial playgrounds are ADA compliant, but inclusive playgrounds go beyond accessibility.
+While children with mobility challenges and other conditions can access accessible playgrounds, inclusive playgrounds are designed to allow all children to use most of the equipment.
+Inclusive playgrounds ensure there are no “cool” pieces of equipment that are not accessible to most children.

 There are a few ways to ensure your nature-inspired playground is inclusive:

-- Group activities by type.
-For example, if you have playground equipment which allows swinging or motion, group these activities together so kids with different abilities can take part together.
+- Group activities by type: For example, if you have playground equipment that allows swinging or motion, group these activities together so kids with different abilities can participate together.
 Create a quieter area of the playground where children can retreat if they get easily overwhelmed and occasionally need quiet time to recharge.

-- Introduce multiple levels of play.
-This allows kids who are on foot, children in wheelchairs and kids using crutches to play together on different levels.
+- Introduce multiple levels of play: Introducing multiple play levels allows kids on foot, children with wheelchairs and using crutches to play together on different levels.
 It also ensures kids who have a more challenging time climbing still get to take part in the fun.

-- Work with a company known for creating inclusive playground equipment.
-A company like Playworld has additional resources to help you make your space inclusive.
+- Work with a professional: Companies like Playworld that are known for creating inclusive playground equipment have additional resources to help you make your space inclusive.